 The Bauxite School District has added a proposed millage increase to the annual school election on September 19, 2017.
 The administration wants to use the funds to help construct two academic buildings, according to the online campaign “Pick Yes Bauxite.”
 (Get it?
 Pick?
 Because Bauxite Miners?
 Miners use picks!)

 There is a public informational meeting about the millage to be held on Monday, August 28th at 7 p.m. at Bauxite High School Auditorium.
-District administrators and the Pick Yes committee will be there to answer any questions you might have.

 Scroll down for illustration video and exact ballot language.